 Debbie is deaf and works as a special education teacher specializing in reading problems.
 Other than an occasional passing experience, I had no acquaintance with a person with hearing loss.
 She reads lips and had some trouble reading mine.
 Klaus and Debbie are an impressive couple and I feel so lucky to have met the family.
 The food was good too.
 I have visited once since then.

 My schedule, such as it was, now requires me to drive extra miles.
 I next drove to Columbus, Ohio to the AMA (American Motorcycle Association) museum for a vintage rally and the Vetter Fairing reunion.
 For those interested in vintage motorcycles, this museum is well done.
 The grounds are beautifully kept too.
 In the past, the AMA had a reputation for being a puppet of Harley Davidson.
 It is obviously no longer the case.
 All motorcycles are represented.
 My main reason for going there is that the weekend for the vintage bike show and induction of people into the Motorcycle Hall of Fame included a reunion (http://www.craigvetter.com/index.html ) for those from the Vetter Fairing Co.
 I was a Vetter dealer and from this became a friend of Craig.
-This friendship became a very important part of my life.
+This friendship became a very important part of my life and continues still today, 2018.
 It was wonderful to see so many of the “old” gang.

 Vetter family today.
 L. to R. Bruce (bother), Morgan (son), Carol (wife), Zack (son), and Craig.

 Carol Vetter and Charly Perethian of Parabellum fame.
 Go to his website at http://www.parabellum.com/

 Henry Tate, granddaughter, and daughter Sally